suffolklibraries/lgc/content/collections/events/zip-pouch-03-02.md

     content:
       -
         type: text
-        text: 'Experiment with lino-cutting tools and techniques for designing, carving and printing.
-By the end, participants create their own linocut prints, gaining skills they can use for other printmaking projects.'
+        text: 'Join ‘Patch Fabrics’ for this 2 hour sewing workshop which will include all the *fabric, notions & instructions to make your own zip pouch.'
   -
-        type: hardBreak
+    type: paragraph
+    attrs:
+      textAlign: start
+    content:
       -
-        type: hardBreak
-      -
         type: text
-        text: 'Please bring an apron or wear old clothes, as things might get inky! ' -
+        text: 'Sewing machines can be provided unless you would like to bring your own. ​' -
     type: paragraph
     attrs:
-      textAlign: left
+      textAlign: start
     content:
       -
         type: text
-        text: 'All necessary equipment will be provided, and you will have the opportunity to take home your finished pieces.'
+        text: '*Fabrics will vary.'
 cta: |-
   This event is organised by East Point Pavilion